paithan/ExamGenerating/README.md

   These are to show (and test) that the code works with two different styles of placements for the input XML files.
 They can either be in a sibling directory or in a child directory.

+  * Why are you using XML and not JSON?

+  When I started this project, my questions were in XML and I haven't changed it.